dwaltsch/SmortStat/README.md

 If you encounter any problems make sure you
 * ran as Admin
 * entered the correct IP Address (not the 0.0.0.0 one)

-If this doesnt help make sure to open an Issue
+* used Windows as Linux is currently not officialy supported If this doesnt help make sure to open an Issue

 # Roadmap